bbrks/AWESOME/README.md

 Clone the repo, copy config.sample.php to config.php and edit

+### Apache

+Make sure .htaccess rules are allowed and mod_rewrite is enabled.

 ### Lighttpd

 Use the following rewrite rule in place of the .htaccess rules